-Skill Enhancement Laboratory Course-I (SELAC-I)
+Skill Enhancement Laboratory Course-I (SELAC-I) Learning Objective:

-To know the lab methods like flurimetry ,colorimetry,and titrimetric methods.
+1. Lab methods like fluorimetry, colorimetry and titrimetric methods.

-Students will handle the different instruments like flurimetry ,colorimetry,and titrimetric methods

-- 1) Determination of Vitamin B2 by Fluorimetry. - 2) Estimation of Vitamin C from lemon squash by colorimetry. - 3) Determination of Vitamin A by Car price method. - 4) Synthesis of aspirin and its Analysis. - 5) Analysis of paracetamol as per IP with respect to identification, ash and assay. - 6) Determination of milk of magnesia from given antacid tablet. - 7) Synthesis of benzocaine.
+- 1. Handle the different instruments like fluorimetry, colorimetry and titrimetric methods - 1) Determination of Vitamin B-2 by Fluorimetry. - 2) Estimation of Vitamin C from lemon squash by colorimetry. - 3) Determination of Vitamin A by Car price method. - 4) Synthesis of aspirin and its Analysis. - 5) Analysis of paracetamol as per IP with respect to identification, ash and assay. - 6) Determination of milk of magnesia from given antacid tablet. - 7) Synthesis of benzocaine.